Captain Planet and the Planeteers: Educational goals

-"Population Bomb" (1991) continued the trend of tackling controversial subject matter atypical for a children's cartoon, in this instance the problem with overpopulation.
+"Population Bomb" (1991) continued the trend of tackling controversial subject matter atypical for a children's cartoon, in this instance overpopulation, a Malthusian concern.
 Using mice as substitutes for humans, the episode sets Wheeler on a Gulliver's Travels style adventure where he encounters a tribe of sentient mice who are destroyed by overpopulation and irresponsible leadership.
 It turns out that the ordeal is something that Wheeler dreamed up, though it serves as a warning for the audience about sustainability and over-consumption.